Sean Connery as Jim Malone, tough and honest Chicago beat cop

 Evidently, Malone requires both a belt and suspenders to hold up his trousers.
 His belt is plain black leather with a simple steel single-prong buckle.
 Malone often opts for varieties of blue and gray striped braces, but his best-seen (and final) suspenders consist of two gray stripes on a duller blue cloth, with each gray stripe bisected by a thin scarlet red stripe.
 The suspenders button to the inside of his trouser waistband with black leather double-ears.

 A “boots on the ground” man of action like Malone naturally wears a pair of ankle boots consistent with his ruggedly urban outfit.
-The dark brown leather cap-toe boots have derby-style open lacing with one lace from each boot tied around the throat to keep them secured over his ankles, further signifying that Malone is an old-timer who knows (and does) what works for him specifically.
+These black calf leather cap-toe semi-brogue boots have derby-style open lacing with one lace from each boot tied around the throat to keep them secured over his ankles, further signifying that Malone is an old-timer who knows (and does) what works for him specifically.
 Malone wears black socks with his boots.

 The auctioned boots were described as having an “Aventura Label”, but I haven’t been able to find any information about Aventura beyond certain stores selling boots in the area of Aventura, Florida.
 Some brands specifically make boots to be “back-laced” like this, such as these John Varvatos Brixton Welder boots.
 (It’s worth noting that Malone would surely scoff at paying $700 for footwear, however.)

 Malone tops off his modest attire with that most earthy of 1930s headgear, a wool newsboy cap.
 The mixed dark brown tweed cap reflects the earth tones of the rest of his outfit, and it is differentiated as a newsboy cap (rather than a standard flat cap) with the eight panels connected under a tweed-covered top button.
 The auctioned cap is listed as an “AKERI Sportsman Extra Quality” snap cap, but—as with the boots—I haven’t been able to learn more information about this manufacturer.

 As I’ve mentioned throughout this post, most of Malone’s costume was auctioned in December 2005 by Profiles in History, as found here.
 Evidently, the clothing had traveled through several auctions, including an original Paramount auction in 1990 by Christie’s East.